ottobricks/credit-risk-study-case/credit-risk/model-experiments/risk-assessment-performance.md

 )

 ```
+(result-assessment)=
 ## Result Assessment

-Results generated from Test Dataset only are more reliable, see (Splitting ML Dataset)[discovery/evaluation.html#splitting-ml-dataset] for more info.
-However, this means our result assessment is based only on 34,418 observations out of the 73,086 provided, roughly the 50% latest observations.
+Result assessment is based only on 34,418 observations out of the 73,086 provided, roughly the 50% latest observations -- see (Splitting ML Dataset)[discovery/evaluation.html#splitting-ml-dataset] for more info.

 **Is that a problem?**